adamsilver/fdpb/01-a-registration-form.md

 }
 ```

 However, it's not easy to tell between a pressed and unpressed button.
 Relying on styling alone to convey meaning isn't ideal.
 And this solution depends on ARIA.
-This is why this approach is included last for completeness.

 ### Microcopy